Faint supernovae and hyper-runaway white-dwarfs from single He-detonation in double HeCO-white-dwarf mergers: Results

 \subsection{Long term evolution}

 The merger of two white dwarfs forms a differentially rotating star which evolves viscously on a timescale of hours \citep{schwab2012}.
 The post-merger evolution can therefore lead to the heating up of the white dwarf as it settles down to ignite off-center carbon \citep{shen2012}.
 Here, we do not aim to describe the exact mixing of the remnant and are only concerned with the long-term ($~10^9$ yr) evolution of the merger.
 As such we follow the remnant in \textsc{Arepo} for $~1000$ seconds until it has dynamically settled and is closer to rigid-body rotation.
 We follow the further evolution of the remnant using a methodology similar to what was presented in \cite{bhat2024} and \cite{Glanz2025HVWD}.
-We relax the temperature, density, and angular momentum of the merger product in MESA (inlists are available on Zenodo).
+We relax the temperature, density, and angular momentum of the merger product in MESA \citep{2023mesa}.
 The initial white dwarf is created with the make\_co\_wd test suite and then relaxed to the mass of the remnant.
-The relaxation of the angular momentum is important here, as the merger rotates quite fast ($~10\%$ of the gravitational energy) but not close to critical (see Fig.\ref{fig:energy}).
-The structure of the WD as shown in the lower panel of \ref{fig:energy} shows that the WD core is surrounded by a hotter, faster rotating envelope.
-Unlike the previous cases in \citep{bhat2024,Glanz2025HVWD}, we do not make any surface cuts, as the decay energy due to $^{56}$Ni in the atmosphere is insignificant compared to the gravitational energy.
-We follow the evolution for 1 Gyr, allowing for super-Eddington winds for mass loss.
+The relaxation of the angular momentum is important here, as the merger rotates quite fast ($~10\%$ of the gravitational energy) but not close to critical (see Figure\ref{fig:energy}).
+The structure of the WD as shown in the lower panel of Figure\ref{fig:energy} shows that the WD core is surrounded by a hotter, faster rotating envelope.
+In the previous cases of \citet{bhat2024} and \citet{Glanz2025HVWD}, a portion of the surface was removed prior to the evolution in \textsc{MESA}.
+This was done primarily to eliminate a small surface layer containing $^{56}$Ni in sufficient quantities that the wind driven by its decay energy caused numerical convergence issues.
+Since the decay energy exceeded the binding energy of the surface layers, those layers would have been expelled by winds regardless.
+In this study, we do not make any surface cuts, as the decay energy due to $^{56}$Ni in the atmosphere is insignificant compared to the gravitational energy.
+We follow the evolution for 1 Gyr, allowing for super-Eddington winds for any mass loss.
 For the EOS we rely on FreeEOS \citep{Irwin2004} near the surface, and HELM \citep{Timmes2000} and Skye \citep{Jermyn2021} for the cores.
 Tabulated radiative opacities come primarily from OPAL \citep{Iglesias1993,Iglesias1996}.
 The low-temperature and high-temperature data are taken from \citet{Ferguson2005} and \citet{Poutanen2017} respectively.
 The electron conduction opacities are from \citet{Cassisi2007}.
 Nuclear reactions are from JINA REACLIB \citep{Cyburt2010}, NACRE \citep{Angulo1999} and additional tabulated weak reaction rates \citet{Fuller1985, Oda1994,Langanke2000}.
 Screening of reaction rates is included via the prescription of \citet{Chugunov2007}, while thermal neutrino loss rates are from \citet{Itoh1996}.
-We also adopt the inlist controls from \citet{schwab2021} for the rotational and angular momentum modeling.
+We also adopt the inlist controls from \citet{schwab2021} for the rotational and angular momentum modeling (final inlists will be made available on Zenodo).